NishikiChisato/Lua-notes/notes/hashtable.md

 ## Set function

-The `slot` field is a pointer to the value of `key`, so its value should be gained by previous getter function, and we can directly use `setobj` marco to set its value.
+The `slot` field is a pointer to the value corresponding to the `key`.
+Its value should be obtained through the previous getter function, and then we can directly use the `setobj` macro to set its value.

-If `isabstkey(slot)` is true, means that this key do not exist in table, we should [insert a new key](#insert-operation) into it.
+If `isabstkey(slot)` evaluates to `true`, it indicates that this key does not exist in the table.
+In such a case, we should [insert a new key](#insert-operation) into it.

 ```c
 /*